On World Plant Milk Day, a reminder that the future must be dairy- free.

 In terms of land consumption, fresh water consumption, and greenhouse gas emissions, dairy is by far the most environmentally damaging milk on the market.
 (Worse than almond milk, which frequently receives negative attention for its water consumption.)

-Per liter of milk, the dairy industry requires 8.95m2 of land (the second highest, , uses 0.76m2).
+Per liter of milk, the dairy industry requires 8.95m2 of land (the second highest, oat milk, uses 0.76m2).
 Additionally, one liter of dairy requires 628.2 gallons of freshwater (the second highest, almond milk, requires 371.46 liters).
 The same volume of dairy produces 3.15 kg of greenhouse gases (the second highest, rice milk, emits 1.18kg).

 The thirteen largest dairy firms emit as much greenhouse gas as the entire United Kingdom.
 Cows on farms are responsible for around one-third of all human-made methane emissions, which they produce through flatulence.